UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week01/lecture01p2.md

 Your visual cortex is processing information from different parts of this page AT THE SAME TIME which means it can do impressive things very quickly.

 ---

+Can you spot the differences?

+notes:
+Let's compare two visual images!

+---